 For purposes of these employment agreements, "good reason" generally includes: (i) a reduction of the executive's base salary or target bonus percentage; (ii) the relocation of the executive's principal office location to a location outside of Corpus Christi, Texas, or, in the case of Susser's named executive officers other than Mr. Susser, Houston, Texas; (iii) Susser's failure to provide any employee benefits due to be provided to the executive; (iv) a material breach of the executive's employment agreement by Susser; (v) the acquisition by a financial or strategic buyer of 51% of the outstanding equity interests of the Company, provided, in the latter case, the executive negotiates to provide continued transition services for a reasonable period; or (vi) in the case of Mr. Susser, the assignment of duties inconsistent with his status as chief executive officer, an adverse alteration in the nature of his duties and/or responsibilities, reporting obligations, title or authority, or the hiring or retention of any officer of Susser to serve in a senior capacity.
-In addition, "cause" generally includes: (i) the executive's conviction of, or plea of guilty or nolo contendere to, a felony, or executive's commission of an act of fraud or embezzlement against Susser or any of its subsidiaries; (ii) the executive's willful and material breach of his or her employment agreement which is economically harmful to Susser or any of its subsidiaries; (iii) the executive's willful misconduct that is economically injurious to Susser or any of its subsidiaries; (iv) the executive's willful failure to follow the lawful directives of the Board; or (v) the executive's material failure or neglect to carry out his or her job functions (other than by reason of a physical or mental impairment), that continues after the executive has been provided with specific notice of such failure or neglect, and a reasonable opportunity to correct the same.
+In addition, "cause" generally includes: (i) the executive's conviction of, or plea of guilty or nolo contendere to, a felony, or executive's commission of an act of fraud or embezzlement against Susser or any of its subsidiaries; (ii) the executive's willful and material breach of his or her employment agreement which is economically harmful to Susser or any of its subsidiaries; (iii) the executive's willful misconduct that is economically injurious to Susser or any of its subsidiaries; (iii) the executive's willful misconduct that is economically injurious to carry out his or her job functions (other than by reason of a physical or mental impairment), that continues after the executive has been provided with specific notice of such failure or neglect, and a reasonable opportunity to correct the same.